gobeyondidentity/customer-docs/README.md

 - [Submit an enhancement idea][enhancements] to make the docs better
 - [open a GitHub issue][issues] to report an issue with the content (something is incorrect or confusing)

-The Product team will track these ideas and issues to address your feedback.
+The team will track these ideas and issues to address your feedback.

 ## Contribute to the docs